khenriks/mp3fs/README.md

 read a file from start to finish.
 Future enhancements may provide true random seeking.

-ID3 version 2.4 and 1.1 tags are created from the vorbis comments in the FLAC or Ogg Vorbis file.
+ID3 version 2.4 and 1.1 tags are created from the Vorbis comments in the FLAC or Ogg Vorbis file.
 They are located at the start and end of the file respectively.